-- Nomination of an approved person, such as a site manager, to be responsible for good site practices, arrangements for collection and effective disposal to an appropriate facility, of all wastes generated at the site and effective disposal to appropriate facilities; - Training of site personnel in proper waste management and chemical handling procedures; - Provision of sufficient waste disposal points and regular collection of waste for disposal; - Minimisation of windblown litter and dust/odour during transportation of waste by transporting wastes in enclosed containers; - Regular cleaning and maintenance programme for drainage systems, sumps and oil interceptors; - An EMP should be prepared by the Contractor with reference to the requirements in ETWB TCW No. 19/2005 and should be submitted to the Architect/ Engineer for approval before construction; - A WMP, as part of EMP, should be submitted to the Architect/ Engineer for approval prior to the commencement of construction works; and - Well planned delivery programme for offsite disposal such that adverse environmental impact from transporting the C&D materials is not anticipated.
+- Nomination of an approved person, such as a site manager, to be responsible for good site practices, arrangements for collection and effective disposal to an appropriate facility, of all wastes generated at the site and effective disposal to appropriate facilities; - Training of site personnel in proper waste management and chemical handling procedures; - Provision of sufficient waste disposal points and regular collection of waste for disposal; - Minimisation of windblown litter and dust/odour during transportation of waste by transporting wastes in enclosed containers; - Regular cleaning and maintenance programme for drainage systems, sumps and oil interceptors; - A WMP should be prepared by the Contractor with reference to the requirements in PNAP No. 243 (ADV-19), should be submitted to the Architect/ Engineer for approval prior to the commencement of construction works; and - A WMP, as part of EMP, should be submitted to the Architect/ Engineer for approval prior to the commencement of construction works; and - Well planned delivery programme for offsite disposal such that adverse environmental impact from transporting the C&D materials is not anticipated.